Hongan-ji: Early history

-In February 1588 Ieyasu ordered the seven Hongan-ji temples, which had been granted pardons for the construction of the Kyoto residence and the Great Buddha Hall at Hokoji Temple, to submit 5,000 pieces of timber.
+In February 1588, Tokugawa Ieyasu, head of the Tokugawa clan, ordered the seven Hongan-ji temples, which had been granted pardons for the construction of the Kyoto residence and the Great Buddha Hall of Hōkō-ji, to submit 5000 pieces of timber.
 However, the seven temples, already preoccupied with their own reconstruction efforts, refused, citing excessive taxes.
 Enraged, Ieyasu revoked the ban and ordered the temples to be expelled again.
 Subsequently, Hideyoshi's younger brother, Hidenaga Hashiba, persuaded Ieyasu, at the request of Shimoma Yorikan, to rescind the order.
-This shows that Ieyasu had no choice but to submit to the strong political intervention of the Toyotomi government, which had been promoting reconciliation with the Hongan-ji sect.
+Ieyasu had to submit to the Toyotomi government's strong political intervention, which had been promoting reconciliation with the Hongan-ji sect.

-Kennyo was succeeded by his legitimate son, Junnyo, as abbot in 1592.
-While his brother Kyōnyo re-established the Osaka Hongan-ji in 1596 with local support, owing to his refusal to surrender to Nobunaga earlier.
+Kōsa was succeeded by his legitimate son, Junnyo, as abbot in 1592.
+At the same time, Kyōnyo re-established a Hongan-ji site in Osaka in 1596.
+He had local support because of his refusal to surrender to Nobunaga earlier.
 After the death of Hideyoshi in 1598, Kyōnyo openly supported Tokugawa Ieyasu, who became shōgun in 1602.
 In reward for his loyalty, Kyōnyo was rewarded with land for a temple in Kyoto to the east of Nishi Honganji, which then became known in 1603 as Higashi Honganji (東本願寺 "Eastern Hongan-ji").
 In 1619 the government recognized the two entities as separate congregations.
 It is popularly believed, however mistakenly, that the institution was split in two in order to maintain control of the order.